 HOW DOES THE PROGRAM WORK?

-If you meet the criteria as high risk for lung cancer and decide to enroll in the program, please contact the Program Navigator at (888) 221-4849.
-The Navigator will provide you with additional information about the program and help you schedule the test.
+If you meet the criteria as high risk for lung cancer and decide to enroll in the program, please contact the Program Coordinator at 1-855-218-LUNG(5864).
+The Coordinator will provide you with additional information about the program and help you schedule the test.
 Your screening results will be shared with a multidisciplinary team of physicians who will work together and with you to determine the best next steps for your lung health.

 To participate in the program, you must not have any current symptoms or signs of lung cancer.
 If you have been diagnosed with lung cancer, find out more about Mercy Lung Cancer Clinic.